-Cure AMD Foundation™ is a non-profit, 501(c)(3), charitable organization, founded with a singular goal: To prevent vision loss from age-related macular degeneration (AMD), in millions of people, on a global scale.
+Cure AMD Foundation™ is a non-profit, 501(c)(3), charitable organization, founded with a singular goal: To prevent vision loss from age-related macular degeneration (AMD) on a global scale, for millions of people.

 We believe that this goal is not only possible, but entirely achievable, through the advocacy and adoption of ancestral dietary strategy – on a broad scale.